Wobble Board Review

-Today I would like to review one of my baby girl's favorite toys.
+Today I would like to review one of my baby girl's favorite wooden toys.
 The Wobble board.
 This is such a simple piece of wood yet the diversity of it unlimited.
 With only a little bit of imagination, the Wobble balance board can give you and your kids hours of playtime.

 I would like to start with why I (and not my kid) love it.
 It is very environmentally friendly made with sustainable European FSC certified beech wood and treated with water-based paints and varnishes.
 To protect your floors you could opt to go for an additional layer of either cork or eco wool felt.
 Both are natural products (although the latter is not vegan of course) and the wool is naturally colored to avoid the use of chemicals on toys for your kids.
 Even though cork is more sustainable than wool felt, I choose one with felt is it was more budget-friendly.